conradakunga/Blog/_posts/2025-09-16-documentation-needs-love-the-letter-vs-the-spirit.md

 Quick, which is the `Entity` and which is the `Model` referred to above?
 What is the `Context`?

 What is a `DbSet`?
-I just happen to know C# so I know that it is used in a context here for generic types.
+I just happen to know C# so I know that it is used in a context here for [generic types](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/types/generics).
 I wonder if such an assumption can be made for someone who wants to try out EF for the first time.

-Next we have the section to create the database.
+Next we have the section to **create the database**.

 ![CreateDatabase](../images/2025/09/CreateDatabase.png)